Who doesn't love the comforting aroma of a real book?

 Before You Go...

-We hope you found inspiration in that list!
+We hope you found inspiration in this list!
 The scent of old books and libraries can be hugely evocative.
 But we're not done here!
 The smell of leather bindings feature in a lot of booklike perfumes, so make sure to check out our next article:

 All product names, logos, brands, and trademarks are the property of their respective owners